- Blog

 Teaching English in Peru - First World Problems

-By Caitlin Self
+Written By: Caitlin Self

-As I sat in my powerlessapartment in the “fancy” district of Lima, Peru, I began to contemplate my new life as an English Teacher in Latin America.
+As I sat in my powerless apartment in the “fancy” district of Lima, Peru, I began to contemplate my new life as an English teacher in Latin America.

 I was grateful for the opportunities that the International TEFL Academy afforded me through the online TEFL course, but in that moment I was annoyed.
 I was thinking about the bus driver who swore up and down that the bus fare was “un sol cinquenta” instead of the single sole fare I’d been paying for the last 3 months.
 In that moment, I felt a twinge of regret for my choice of location.
 I’d assumed things were hunky-dory from day one, but always being a foreigner starts to wear on you.
 I didn’t realize how long it would take for the culture shock to set in.
 It’s not always a true shock of ice-cold water in the face.
 Sometimes it’s a slow trickle that becomes an insufferable form of cultural water torture.
 You realize the leak isn’t getting fixed, so you have to adjust your reaction to it or take a hike.